ethmarks/posts/content/measurement.md

 In contrast, accidentally using seconds when you meant to use tims will cause the code to either fail outright or give an answer that's wrong by a factor of more than 5, which you can easily test for.
 If tim-using code runs sucessfully, you know that it's definitely safe from 2038.
 If it fails, you know that there's definitely a problem with the code and you can fix it before it becomes a global problem.
 Rather than manually auditing tens of millions of lines of code, you can just... run the code.

 Tims fill a specific niche created by Unix time's technical debt, the fintech industry's willingness to maintain 60-year-old mainframes, and the shortage of people who can properly audit COBOL code.
-Tims aren't the only solution (nor are they necessarily the best one) but they are a genuinely viable solution, and I think that the Marks system would be a substantial improvement over our current measurement and timekeeping systems.
+Tims aren't the only solution (nor are they necessarily the best one) but they are a genuinely viable solution.

+## Conclusion

+In mid-2024, when I was 13, I was idly playing with [Wolfram Alpha](https://www.wolframalpha.com/) and asked it to compute the number of miles in a Planck length (I was very bored).
+My curiosity was piqued when I noticed that the result, `1.0043x10^-38`, was within 1 part per hundred of a perfect magnitude.
+The idea occurred to me that we could use scaled-up Planck lengths to get the fundamentality of the Planck units and the convenience of the customary system.
+Over the next year and a half, I continued to think about this concept and about how a Planck-based measurement system would actually work.
+I thought about the magnitudes, pronunciations, multiples, and derived units that go into making a good unit system.
+I thought about the trade-offs of different timekeeping paradigms and how they would be used in different use cases.
+But perhaps most relevantly, I thought about how unimaginably difficult it would be to implement in practice.

+If the Marks system or something similar is ever genuinely adopted in any capacity, I will be extremely surprised.
+I personally will continue using meters and seconds.
+The utility of using units that other people can understand far outweighs the utility of being able to express the speed of light as `10^10`.

+However, I do think that the Marks system is genuinely better in many respects to both the metric system and the customary system.
+Even if it will never be practically used, it's a fun intellectual curiosity that's interesting to think about, and to write about.
+Thanks for indulging me, dear reader.

+~Ethan